How to Stop Snoring

 - Nasal congestion can play a significant role in your snoring.
 A deviated septum, enlarged turbinates, nasal polyps or enlarged adenoids can all obstruct airflow.

 - Being overweight can play a role in your snoring, especially extra weight around the neck, which can narrow your airway and make it difficult to breathe.

-- Alcohol consumption and eating late at night can relax the muscles in the throat, making obstruction and snoring more likely.
+- Alcohol consumption and eating late causes snoring since that can relax the muscles in the throat, making obstruction and snoring more likely.

 What are the symptoms of snoring?

 Snoring is a medical condition depriving the body of appropriate rest.
 Symptoms that indicate snoring include:

 - Daytime sleepiness